- Download our Moving to Spain Guide (PDF)

 Other major cities: Barcelona, Valencia, Seville, Zaragoza

 Neighbouring countries: Spain shares borders with Portugal to the west and France to the north.
-To the south, across the Strait of Gibraltar is Morocco, while Algeria is to the southeast.
+To the south, across the Strait of Gibraltar, is Morocco, while Algeria lies to the southeast.

 Geography: Spain's terrain is varied, ranging from sandy beaches to flat desert-like areas and high mountain ranges.
 Most of the country's borders are occupied by sea, with the Pyrenees Mountains forming a natural frontier with the rest of Europe.
-It also occupies a number of islands in the Mediterranean and the Atlantic Ocean.
+It also occupies several islands in the Mediterranean and the Atlantic Ocean.

 Political system: Unitary parliamentary constitutional monarchy